Tractables/LogicCircuits.jl/docs/src/manual/transformations.md

 ## Smoothing

 Smoothing is the act of converting a non-smooth circuit to a circuit representing the same formula that is smooth.
-A logical circuit is smooth if each of its OR nodes are smooth.
+A logic circuit is smooth if each of its OR nodes are smooth.
 An OR node is smooth if all of its children mention the same variables.

 ## Apply

-Given two logical circuits ``\Delta_1``, ``\Delta_2``, and a binary operation ``o`` the apply operation outputs a logical circuit representing:
+Given two logic circuits ``\Delta_1``, ``\Delta_2``, and a binary operation ``o`` the apply operation outputs a logic circuit representing:

 ```math
     \Delta_1\ o\ \Delta_2